-B) Collection of needed baseline data;

-C) Hypotheses to address the study objectives;D) Descriptions of field sampling and data-analyses methods to be used; and

-E) Use of adequate controls, such as control sites, to allow the effects of the proposed action to be separated from natural fluctuations in resources and habitats.

-- 4) The monitoring plan will include supporting documentation demonstrating that the study design is scientifically appropriate and statistically adequate to address the research objectives.14 - 5) The monitoring plan will include a description of the method that will be used to report and deliver data and analyses information to the authorizing state agency for review in a timely and efficient manner.15 d.
+- B) Collection of needed baseline data; - C) Hypotheses to address the study objectives; - D) Descriptions of field sampling and data-analyses methods to be used; and - E) Use of adequate controls, such as control sites, to allow the effects of the proposed action to be separated from natural fluctuations in resources and habitats. - 4) The monitoring plan will include supporting documentation demonstrating that the study design is scientifically appropriate and statistically adequate to address the research objectives.14 - 5) The monitoring plan will include a description of the method that will be used to report and deliver data and analyses information to the authorizing state agency for review in a timely and efficient manner.15 d.
 Adaptive Management Plan

-An adaptive management plan to provide a mechanism for incorporating new findings and new technologies into the operation and management of the project.
-The adaptive management plan shall include performance standards that are based on results of the resource inventory and effects evaluation and incorporated in the study design of the monitoring plan as described in subsection 3(c.) above.
-The plan will explain the processes for how adaptation measures are applied to the operation of the project.
+An adaptive management plan is required to provide a mechanism for incorporating new findings and new technologies into the operation and management of the project.
+The adaptive management plan shall include performance standards that are based on results of the resource inventory and effects evaluation and incorporated in the study design of the monitoring plan as described in subsection 2 (c.) above.
+Processes for how adaptation measures are applied to the operation of the project will be explained in the plan.
 When the monitoring results show that the performance standards are not being met due to the operation of the facility, adaptation measures designed to bring the operation into compliance with the performance standard will be applied to the operation of the project.
-The adaptive management plan will explain processes for how adaptation measures will be applied to the operation and management of the project.
+Processes for how adaptation measures will be applied to the operation and management of the project will be explained in the adaptive management plan.
 The adaptive management plan should account for:

-- 1) Variable conditions in the marine environment; - 2) Change in the status of resources; - 3) New information provided by monitoring of the project; - 4) Data and information provided by research and from other sources; - 5) New technologies that would provide for greater protection of ocean resources; - 6) Ocean fisheries, or other ocean uses to be protected from adverse effects and operational conflicts; and - 7) Unanticipated cumulative effects.
+- 1) Variable conditions in the marine environment; - 2) Change in the status of resources; - 3) New information provided by monitoring of the project; - 4) Data and information provided by research and from other sources; - 5) New technologies that would provide for greater protection of ocean resources; - 6) Ocean fisheries, or other ocean uses from adverse effects and operational conflicts; and - 7) Unanticipated cumulative effects.